Mature Masculine

 A common misunderstanding is that acceptance means passivity.
 If I accept this situation, doesn't that mean I won't change it?

 The opposite is true.
-Acceptance is the foundation for effective action.
-When you fight reality, your energy goes into the fight.
-When you accept what is, your energy becomes available for what needs to be done.
+Acceptance is where effective action starts.
+When we fight reality, our energy goes into the fight.
+When we accept what is, that energy becomes available for doing something about it.

 The Challenger who accepts reality can challenge it more effectively.
 He isn't wasting force on denial.
 He sees what's here, and from that clarity, he can act.
 His "no" to what must change is rooted in a "yes" to seeing things as they are.